Month 12, Day 23, Wednesday 10:45 a.m.

 And Professor Lacer, probably the smartest, most sheerly capable thaumaturge in Gilbratha, seemed to think she was a reckless imbecile.
 And she couldn’t refute him, even in her own mind.
 Which was almost the worst of it.

-But with her magic free and access to all the knowledge that seemed to seep into the very walls of the University, she felt like she could handle any problem the world could throw at her…even if she knew that wasn’t objectively true.
 ‘If I could get rid of the need to sleep, or even reduce it to a few hours a night, I’d regain all those lost hours.
-The creature that takes over my need to sleep will need to take over the healing and processing for me, too.’
+The creature that takes over my need to sleep will need to take over the healing and processing for me too.’
 She needed to learn as much as possible about how the brain worked and sleep’s effect on both it and the body.
 If she could amass a huge wealth of knowledge, even if it wouldn’t directly fix her problem, it might be enough to let her cast a spell to fix the problem with transmogrification.
-‘I suspect I’ll still need some downtime every night, whether that’s true sleep or simply a forced rest to allow my mind to recover, and every few days at least I’ll need to let the spell drop entirely.
+‘I suspect I’ll still need some downtime every night, whether that’s true sleep or simply a forced rest to allow my mind to recover, and every few days I’ll need to let the spell drop entirely.
 It’ll have to be in artifact form, since having to hold an active spell twenty-four hours a day somewhat defeats the purpose…’

 She was engrossed in her thoughts, scribbling away under the slowly fading light of the potion bottle, when the door on the far side of the room—the other door into the room, the one that never opened—opened.